openedx/event-bus-redis/README.rst

 Testing locally
 ---------------

+* Please execute below commands in virtual environment to avoid messing with your main python installation.
 * Install all dependencies using ``make requirements``
 * Run ``make redis-up`` in current directory.
 * Run ``make consume_test_event`` to start running a single consumer or ``make multiple_consumer_test_event`` to run two consumers with different consumer names.